 Yngve Slettholm, President

-Yngve Slettholm (b.1955) joined Kopinor as Executive Director in 2006.
+Yngve Slettholm (b.1955) joined Kopinor as CEO in 2006.
 He holds a PhD from State University of New York at Buffalo and is a well-known composer.
 Before joining Kopinor, he worked as Assistant Professor at the Norwegian State Academy of Music, and served 12 years as Board Director of TONO (the Norwegian music performing rights society).
 In 2001–05, Mr. Slettholm was Deputy Minister (State Secretary) in the Ministry of Culture, whose responsibilities include copyright matters.
 In 2011, the Government appointed him to chair the Arts Council of Norway, a position he held until 2015.
 He has additionally held several honorary posts in the field of culture.
 In IFRRO, Mr. Slettholm served as Vice Chair of the European Group 2007–12.
-He is also member of the Development Committee for Eastern Europe, and was elected as Director of the Board in 2012 and 1st Vice President in 2015.
+He was elected as Director of the Board in 2012 and 1st Vice President in 2015.